 Next add a scoop of yogurt on top of the strawberries.
 One scoop should be enough, but the amount really depends on the size of parfait glasses that you’ve chosen to use.

 After that it’s time to add the honey.
-For this I just fill up a spoon with the honey and slowly move my hand around while it slowly slides off of the spoon onto the yogurt.
+For this I just fill up a spoon with the honey and slowly move my hand around while it slides off of the spoon onto the yogurt.
 Keep moving it around (and adding more if you need to) until you have all areas of the yogurt covered.
 It doesn’t need to be a thick layer, just enough to fully cover the yogurt.

 Once you’re done with the honey it’s time to add the blueberries.
 I added about half a fist full (although I have tiny fists).
 You want a good layer of them, but you need to make sure you have enough space for the remaining layers.

 Finally you’ll finish up the berry yogurt parfait by sprinkling granola all over the top and then garnishing it with more berries.
 I alternated between using strawberries and blueberries on top.
-For the strawberries I cut the top off of a medium sized strawberry and then cutting it in half.
+For the strawberries I cut the top off of a medium sized strawberry and then cut it in half.
 For the blueberries I just placed three of them together.

 That’s all there is to it!
 I created these berry yogurt parfaits with the idea of serving them for dessert at a 4th of July party, but they’d be great for breakfast or a snack as well.
-Whatever meal you eat them for though they’ll be yummy!
+Whatever meal you eat them for they’ll be yummy!

 - Plain Yogurt or Plain Greek Yogurt